Here’s How Selling A Life Insurance Policy Works

 Along with convertible term life insurance policies, most other policies can be sold via a life settlement too.
 This includes whole life, universal life, joint life or second to die, variable universal life, or indexed universal life.

-It is important to note that most policies must be active for at least 25 months in order to be sold.
+It is important to note that most companies that buy term life insurance policies, similar to those that buy whole life only, have certain eligibility requirements.
+For example, most require that a policy be active for at least 25 months in order to be sold.
 With that said, there are states that require a policy to be active for at least five years before it can be sold.
 A life settlement advisor or wealth manager can look at the requirements for a specific location to determine whether or not a policy is eligible for sale.

 What Requirements Are There for Premiums and Benefits?